-The traditional BSN degree includes one year of prerequisite and general liberal studies before acceptance into the nursing program.
+The traditional BS degree includes one year of prerequisite and general liberal studies before acceptance into the nursing program.
 Pre-nursing students complete their prerequisite science and some of their general liberal studies, then apply in the second semester of the freshman year to the nursing major.

 Admission to the traditional bachelor of science option is competitive.
 Applicants must meet or exceed a 2.5 cumulative GPA and a 2.7 prerequisite course GPA (on a 4.0 scale).
 Meeting the minimum GPAs does not guarantee admission.
 All prerequisite courses must be completed with a C or better prior to enrollment.
 Additionally, applicants must complete the HESI A2 Admission Assessment.
 A University cumulative GPA of 2.0 or higher and completion of any academic development courses are required to declare pre-nursing (NUPC) as a major.
 Declaration as a pre-nursing major does not imply acceptance into the School of Nursing.

-The curriculumn used in Carbondale is identical to the Edwardsville traditional BSN program and is fully accredited by the Commission on Collegiate Nursing Education (CCNE).
+The curriculumn used in Carbondale is identical to the Edwardsville traditional BS program and is fully accredited by the Commission on Collegiate Nursing Education (CCNE).
 The program comprises 6 semesters of intense didactic and clinical study (about 15-18 credits per semester).
 Courses are delivered via video teleconference, face-to-face problem-based learning, and web-based instruction.
 Clinical course work is held at selected health care agencies in Southern Illinois.